 Saule used a 2015 stamp featuring old wooden toys.
 There were 2 stamps in this Europa set.

 Next up is this card from Zagreb, Croatia.
 On it we see Republic of Croatia Square ( formally Marshall Tito Square ) with the Croatian National Theatre Building near the centre.
 In front of this building is a sculpture called Well of Life by Ivan Mestrovic.

 Ana used a stamp from February 2018 stamp issued for the Winter Olympic Games in Pyeonchang, South Korea.

 I'm ending off this update with 2 cards from Sri Lanka, both sent by Ravindra.

 The first is another of the Unseen Sri Lanka series.
 Here we see the Lighthouse and pier at Talaimannar on the northwestern coast of Mannar Island.
 The light was built in 1915 and is 19 metres high.

 The stamp on the left is from this year and celebrates World Kidney Day.
 On the right is a stamp from the set of 12 Unseen Sri Lanka series.
 This one matches the scene on the card.

 This last card is a good one.
 I like postcards of post offices.
-This is the Post Office at Nuwara Eliya, a city in the tea country hills of the country.
-The post office, tone of the oldest in Sri Lanka, is a Tudor style red brick building with a clock spire.
+This is the Post Office at Nuwara Eliya, a city in the tea country hills of Sri Lanka.
+The post office, one of the oldest in Sri Lanka, is a Tudor style red brick building with a clock spire.
 It was built in 1894 by the British.
 In 1990 Sri Lanka Post issued a stamp with a photograph of the post office to commemorate World Postal Day.

 Ravindra used 3 stamps this time.
 On the left is a 2018 stamp marking the 70th World Health Day.
 The other 2 stamps are from a set of 3 issued this year for Vesak or Buddha Day.